-The technology behind electric vehicles has come a long way – find out just how far with this guide to how electric cars work to see if they’re the right choice for you.
+The technology behind battery charged cars has come a long way – find out just how far with this guide to how electric cars work to see if they’re the right choice for you.

 - What is an electric car?

 - How to choose the right electric car for you

 - Everything you need to know about charging an electric car